Research

 -

 Lao PDR Investment Climate Assessment 2014: Policy uncertainty in the midst of a natural resources boom (2014).
-Joint with Richard Record (World Bank), Konesawang Nghardsaysone (World Bank) and George Clarke (Texas A&M).
+Joint with Richard Record, Konesawang Nghardsaysone, and George Clarke.

 -